jonhiggs/ml67/doc/01-getting_started.md

 3. Press the button on the actual Teensy.
 It should say that it's erasing and programming the new firmware then say that it's rebooting.
 4. At this point, shorting `B0` with `F0` should appear as though you are pressing the letter 'Q'.

 If that works then well done.
-Don't proceed until you get this much working.
+Otherwise keep trying and don't proceed until you get this much working.

 ## Building the Code